Renting a car in Portugal is easy, but there are a few things to keep in mind to avoid surprises.

 Later, after returning the car, you will receive a toll bill, and the total amount of tolls will be charged to your card.

-Take photos and videos of the car before and after your rental.
+Take photos and videos of the car with timestamp information both before and after your rental.

 In case of damage, have the following ready to make a claim easier: